sersavan/weather-ai-agent-gensx/README.md

 6. **Debugging Tools**: Trace execution flows and inspect inputs/outputs of each component

 7. **Production-Ready**: Deploy agents with confidence using a framework designed for reliability

-## 🔍 How It Works

-The agent follows this workflow:

-1. Receives a natural language query about weather
-2. Extracts the location name using an LLM
-3. Fetches real-time weather data from wttr.in API
-4. Generates a natural language response using the weather data and original query
-5. Returns the response to the user via the chosen interface

-## 📝 Project Structure

-- `src/index.tsx` - Main agent implementation with all components and workflows
-- `.env` - Configuration for API keys and mode settings

 ## 📚 Learn More